lcnetdev/scriptshifter/doc/hooks.md

 list and/or handle the assembly itself, in which case it can return the assembled string and bypass any further output handling.

+#### Available context members

+- `ctx.src`: Source text.
+It should not be reassigned.
+- `ctx.dest_ls`: destination token list.
+- `ctx.general`: Configuration general options.
+- `ctx.langsec`: language section (S2R or R2S) of configuration.

 #### Output

-(str | None) If the output is a string, the transliteration function returns this string immediately; otherwise it proceeds with standard adjustments and assembly of the output list.
+A string or `None`.
+If the output is a string, the transliteration function returns this string immediately; otherwise it proceeds with standard adjustments and assembly of the output list.

 ### `post_assembly`

+#### Available context members

+- `ctx.src`: Source text.
+It should not be reassigned.
+- `ctx.cur`: cursor position.
+- `ctx.dest_ls`: destination token list.
+- `ctx.general`: Configuration general options.
+- `ctx.langsec`: language section (S2R or R2S) of configuration.
+- `ctx.dest`: output string.

 Run after the output has been assembled into a string, before whitespace is stripped off.
-This function can access and manipulate `ctx.dest` which is the output string.

 #### Output

-(str | None) If the output is a string, the transliteration function returns this string immediately; otherwise it proceeds with standard adjustments of the output string.
+`"ret"` or `None`.
+If `"ret"`, the transliteration function returns `ctx.dest` immediately; otherwise it proceeds with standard adjustments of the output string before returning.